apostrophecms/apostrophe/packages/apostrophe-astro/MIGRATION.md

 # Migrating to @apostrophecms/apostrophe-astro v1.13

-## Astro v6 support
+## Astro v6 and v7 support

-v1.13 adds support for Astro v6 (Vite 7).
+v1.13 adds support for Astro v6 (Vite 7) and Astro v7 (Vite 8).
 Astro v5 continues to work.

 ---

-## Astro v6: remove `security.allowedDomains` from static builds
+## Remove `security.allowedDomains` from static builds

 If your project uses `security.allowedDomains` in `astro.config.mjs` **and** runs static builds, guard it to SSR-only.
 In a static build Astro v6 reads `request.headers` to validate forwarded headers even during prerendering, producing a spurious warning for every page: